crossplane/crossplane/docs/faqs/related_projects.md

 so applications can easily and safely consume the infrastructure they need, using any tool that works with the Kubernetes API.
-Solutions like the [GCP implementation of Open Service Broker][GCP OSB] have been deprecated in favor of a more Kubernetes-native solution, but one that is Google-specific and closed source.
+Solutions like the [GCP implementation of Open Service Broker][GCP OSB] have been deprecated in favor of a more Kubernetes-native solution, but one that is Google-specific.

 ## GCP Config Connector